SRGB: Transfer function ("gamma")

 These functions are similar to those of BT.709, but the values are noticeably different.
 Because of the rounding of the parameters, they have small discontinuities at the transition between the linear and non-linear part, on the order of 10^{−8}, and they are not precise inverses of each other.
 These errors are too small to matter in practical situations.

 In practice many pieces of software use different close-by values (see below), or ignore the linear section, or use a plain gamma 2.2 function.
 The change in the images is almost imperceptible, however it will make noticeable seams when differently-converted images are overlapped, and mismatched translations back and forth accumulate color shifts.
 Many operating systems and programs send 8-bit sRGB images directly to video memory and assume this produces the correct levels.

 Deriving the transfer function

 A shifted power law curve that passes through (1,1) is $y = \left(\frac{x+C}{1+C}\right)^\gamma$.

-The first draft of the sRGB standard chose $\gamma= 2.4$ and then computed $C=0.055$ so that the value at $x=0.4$ was near $x^{2.2}$.